A New Rates Structure

 How do I find the Model Data Spreadsheet??
 Bill.

-Bill Stephens asked about 3 years ago
+Bill Stephens asked over 3 years ago

 If you look on the right hand side there is a section called documents.
 Scroll down until you find the one called model data.